pnatsi/Sparidae_2019/README.md

 ```
-python get_longest_orf.py Pagrus_getorf_example.fasta Pagrus_longest_orf.fasta
+python get_longest_orf.py Pagrus_getorf_example.fasta Pagrus_longest_orfs.fasta
 ```

 will parse all sequences from `Pagrus_getorf_example.fasta` and return the longest among the sequences that have the same transcript ID.
-The longest ORFs will be written in `Pagrus_longest_orf.fasta`
+The longest ORFs will be written in `Pagrus_longest_orfs.fasta`

 ### get_longest_isoform.py